City News

 The City of Richmond Department of Public Works (DPW) is one of only 195 currently accredited public works agencies in the United States.
 DPW’s portfolio comprises a wide array of services to include leaf collection; street, sidewalk and alley maintenance; trash collection; recycling; grass cutting; graffiti removal; parking enforcement; urban forestry; street signs; traffic signals and pavement markings and civil engineering.
 In addition, DPW maintains upkeep on most city buildings; issues permits for working in the city’s right-of-way; manages the RVA Bike Share program and maintains the fleet of city vehicles.
 DPW’s operating budget comes from the general fund of the City of Richmond.
 For more information about DPW services, click here or call 3-1-1.

-New 2022-2023 Fan District Parking Permits Available for Purchase ~ Current permits expire June 30 ~
+New 2023-2024 Fan District Parking Permits Available for Purchase ~ Current permits expire June 30 ~

-RICHMOND, Va. – New parking decals for residents of the Fan Restricted Parking District are on sale.
+RICHMOND, Va.
+New parking decals for residents of the Fan Restricted Parking District are on sale.
 They cost $25 each and are limited.
 Both mail-in and in-person renewal options are available for qualifying residents.
-The current Fan parking permit expires June 30, 2022.
+The current Fan parking permit expires June 30, 2023.

-Residents must display the Fan permit on their cars to park more than 1 hour from 7:00 a.m. to 9:00 p.m., Monday through Thursday, and from 7:00 a.m. to 6:00 p.m. on Friday and, also on West Avenue, parts of Boyd and Birch Streets, and the 1600 and 1800 blocks of West Grace Street, the regulation is 1 hour from 7:00 a.m. to midnight, Monday through Sunday.
+Residents must display the Fan permit on their cars to park more than one hour from 7:00 a.m. to 9:00 p.m., Monday through Thursday, and from 7:00 a.m. to 6:00 p.m. on Friday and, also on West Avenue, parts of Boyd and Birch Streets, and the 1600 and 1800 blocks of West Grace Street, the regulation is one hour from 7:00 a.m. to midnight, Monday through Sunday.

 A resident is either the residing owner of record or renter of property located within the Restricted Parking District.
 A City of Richmond Residential Parking Permit Application must be completed and approved prior to decal issuance.
 To enable the Department of Public Works to verify residency, the following information and photo identification must be provided: